connervieira/Predator/docs/CONFIGURE.md

 # Configuration

 This document describes the configuration values found `config.json`.
+The Predator configuration system makes use of minimal validation, and generally assumes that changes made directly to the `config.json` file are valid.

+Features that aren't thoroughly tested are described as "experimental" below.
+These features are not recommended if reliability is a concern.

 - `general` contains configuration values will effect Predator's general operation.